faenrandir/a_careful_examination/documents/science/april-1910-PQT-statement-misconstrued.md

+## The April 1910 Priesthood Quorums' Table entry "Origin of Man" is likely misconstrued to be a First Presidency Statement

 ### Introduction

+Since the early 1990's, it has been written and published that the April 1910 Priesthood Quorums' Table (PQT) entry entitled "Origin of Man" represented a First Presidency Statement on the topic.
+A few examples:

+1. A modified version of [the BYU Evolution packet](https://nelsonlab.byu.edu/Portals/27/docs/BYU_Evolution_Packet_only.pdf) was occasionally passed out to students in the College of Biology and Agriculture at BYU (personal observation) which was appended with the April 1910 Priesthood Quorums' Table (PQT) entry.
+Above it, the instructor (Duane Jeffery?) had noted that it was the "only other document directly dealing with evolution which can be formally identified with the First Presidency."

+2. When Evenson and Jeffery published [Mormonism and Evolution: The Authoritative LDS Statements](https://gregkofford.com/products/mormonism-and-evolution), initially in 2006, they also included the 1910 PQT entry, but gave it the title "First Presidency Instructions to the Priesthood: 'Origin of Man,' 1910" (see [here](https://ndbf.blogspot.com/2006/05/mormonism-and-evolution-authoritative.html)).

+3. In a recent discussion, LDS scholar Briah Hales [quoted the 1910 PQT statement](https://www.reddit.com/r/mormon/comments/5quvd8/questions_for_brian_and_laura_hales_upcoming_ama/dd7jdnt/) and referred to it as "the 1909 [sic] First Presidency Statement" (he mistakenly conflated the date with the 1909 statement, it would appear).

-In a presentation by Ugo Perego entitled [DNA and the Book of Mormon](https://vimeo.com/202998094) (posted by The Nauvoo History Project and uploaded to vimeo February 7, 2017 at 3:28 PM EST), Perego presented a slide entitled [First Presidency Statement](https://i.redd.it/wipt3l0cdz411.png) and stated (roughly at the 21:00 minute mark):
+4. In a recent presentation by Ugo Perego entitled [DNA and the Book of Mormon](https://vimeo.com/202998094) (posted by The Nauvoo History Project and uploaded to vimeo February 7, 2017 at 3:28 PM EST), Perego presented a slide entitled [First Presidency Statement](https://i.redd.it/wipt3l0cdz411.png) and stated (roughly at the 21:00 minute mark):

     > The Church office, the First Presidency Office, got bombarded with letters asking is this an official statement against evolution, are you saying that the church position is we are creationists and not evolutionists, is that what you are saying?
 So, they wrote these letters.
 So, the First Presidency ... felt the need the following year to make a second statement, which was published in the Improvement Era, and there is an excerpt right here from that statement, same First Presidency, same first individuals that signed it, Improvement Era, which was the official Church magazine at that time...

     Beneath the statement, Perego includes the names of the First Presidency (which indicates that they signed the statement).

 Was the April 1910 statement issued by the First Presidency?
 Does the statement even reflect the views of the First Presidency at that time?

+I will present a summary of the evidence (with some personal extensions), first compiled by R. Gary Shapiro [here](https://ndbf.blogspot.com/2006/05/mormonism-and-evolution-authoritative.html).
+Please read Shapiro's complete post for a few details which I have left out here.

 ### The Evidence